-Mark S. Spring has over 25 years of experience handling labor and employment law matters throughout Northern California.
+Mark Spring is the Sacramento Office Managing Partner at Carothers DiSante & Freudenberger LLP, a California focused labor, employment and immigration defense law firm with five offices throughout the state.
+Spring has over 25 years of experience handling labor and employment law matters throughout Northern California.
 Spring’s practice is focused on representation of management in union-management relations and handling litigation triggered by all types of employment related disputes.
 He practices out of our Sacramento and San Francisco offices.

 Spring has a successful record of dealings with union locals from the Teamsters, UFCW, IBEW, Laborers, SEIU and Stationary Engineers.
 He negotiates union contracts, handles ULP charges, resolves grievances, represents clients at grievance arbitrations, and manages secondary picketing issues and other strike related litigation and matters.

 In addition, Spring assists non-union employers with union avoidance efforts, and counsels employers during union campaigns.Spring’s reputation for litigation excellence is built upon an impressive record as lead trial counsel in high-stakes employment litigation in both federal and state court.
 In addition to his courtroom and trial work, he regularly represents California employers in discrimination, harassment, wage and hour, and employee safety issues in administrative matters and hearings before the NLRB, DFEH, EEOC, DLSE, Cal-OSHA, CUIAB and other state and federal agencies.Spring maintains a significant litigation prevention practice, advising national and regional clients on adopting employment policies to comply with California law.